AljoschaMeyer/vvvm/README.md

 The given time complexities on functions are the worst one that a vvvm implementation may provide.
 An implementation is free to guarantee *better* complexity bounds than those required.

 When a function argument is described as having a certain type, but an argument of a different type supplied, the vm must abort execution.
-When an argument is referred to as a "positive int", but an int less than zero is supplied, the vm must abort execution as well.
+When an argument is referred to as a "positive int", but an int less than zero is supplied, the vm must abort execution.
+When an argument is referred to as a "nonzero int", but `0` it is supplied, the vm must abort execution.

 ## Built-In Functions